 Back then, Blair hadn’t started any wars and was able to unite people around values like patriotism, fairness and aspiration.
 He was sane, intelligent and reasonable.
 Although I was never part of his tribe (I was neither Hampstead nor Hartlepool) he came across as a safe pair of hands.

 Across the pond, I thought of Barack Obama the same way I thought of Blair.
 Both were from the educational and legal elite (Oxford, Harvard) but both seemed to have had enough contact with the working class (Sedgefield, Chicago) to have a grasp on reality.
 Both came across as decent people that you could have a beer with.
-Or the sort of guys you could leave in charge of the country while you went on holiday.

 Had I been American, I would happily have voted for Barack Obama (a Democrat).
 It’s funny how Obama seems to hold sainthood status amongst The Left in the UK and yet in office he presided over American capitalism whilst finding time to have #1 Bad Guy Osama Bin Laden executed and launch air strikes in the Middle East.